 - Each boat should be represented at the Captain's Meeting at the Swansboro Rotary Civic Center.
 Each Captain is responsible for knowing any changes that may be announced at the Captain's Meeting.

-- In the event two or more fish are the exact same weight, the fish entered first shall be declared the winner.
+- In the event two or more fish are the exact same weight, the fish weighed first shall be declared the winner.

-- For safety purposes, all boats entered must adhere to USCG regulations for their size.
+- For safety purposes, all boats entered must adhere to USCG and NC Marine Fisheries regulations for their size.

 - A boat MAY be replaced, due to verified mechanical failure, after competition begins, with the Rules Committee's approval, for the next day of competition.
 Any changes made after registration must be approved by the Tournament Committee.